The 2026 AI Tool Explosion Is Real — And Most Coverage Is Missing the Point

 Claude Code: The One That Actually Surprised Me

 I’ll be honest — when Anthropic announced Claude Code, I expected it to be a better version of what Copilot already does.
 A smarter autocomplete.
 Maybe a decent test writer.
-What I got instead was something that genuinely changed how I think about the relationship between a developer and an AI assistant.
+What it turned out to be instead was something that genuinely changes how you think about the relationship between a developer and an AI assistant.

 Claude Code runs in your terminal.
 Not in a browser IDE, not in a VS Code sidebar — in your actual shell.
 You give it a task in natural language, and it reads your codebase, writes files, runs commands, installs dependencies, and iterates until the thing works.
-I gave it a task on my first real test: “Set up a FastAPI backend with JWT authentication, a PostgreSQL database using SQLAlchemy, and write the Dockerfile.”
-On my M2 MacBook Pro, it completed the full scaffold in about 4 minutes and 20 seconds.
-The code wasn’t just functional — it was organized the way I’d actually want it organized, with proper separation of concerns and comments that explained non-obvious decisions.
+Give it a prompt like “Set up a FastAPI backend with JWT authentication, a PostgreSQL database using SQLAlchemy, and write the Dockerfile,” and it can scaffold the full project in a matter of minutes.
+The output tends to be more than just functional — code is often organized with proper separation of concerns and comments that explain non-obvious decisions.

 The pricing is where things get complicated.
 Claude Code is available on the Max plan at $100/month, which also gives you expanded Claude access.
 For a full-time developer, that’s genuinely justifiable.
 For a casual user or someone who codes occasionally, it’s steep.
 I’ve covered the competitive landscape in more depth in my Claude Code vs Cursor vs Lovable piece, but the short version is: Claude Code wins on complex multi-file tasks, loses on IDE integration and the overall developer experience for beginners.